Real Estate Price Change in the US

 The animation makes it possible to see the 2008 housing bubble.
 You can clearly see the rapid change in colors.
 To make this even more clear and less distracting, I decided to give a 0% change color to the counties that had no data.
 So counties with undefined% or 0% do not distract the viewer of the changes and trend.
 To know exactly which counties have missing values, you just have to hover over them.
 The data updates with the animation.

 I have always been interested in Real Estate prices and investment.
 I am not buying and selling property at the moment, but I definitely like to look at data related to it.
 My husband, Kevin C. Dunn, recently started working for Keller Williams, as a Realtor in the Fort Walton Beach Area.
 Since we talk about how home prices around the US increase and where this happens, I decided to make a map to see how they actually progress.

 For this visualization I used the Zillow Home Value Index (ZHVI): "a smoothed, seasonally adjusted measure of the typical home value and market changes across a given region and housing type".
 They were downloaded from Zillow Research.

-For more visualizations on Real Estate check this map and how it relates with Educational attainment in the US.
+For more visualizations on Real Estate check this map on property prices and how it relates with Educational Attainment in the US.